Authoritarian personality: United States

-In a 2009 book, Marc J. Hetherington and Jonathan D. Weiler identified evangelical Christians as the most authoritarian of voting blocs in the United States.
-Furthermore, the former Confederate states (ie "the South") showed higher levels of authoritarianism than the rest.
+In a 2009 book, Marc J. Hetherington and Jonathan D. Weiler identified evangelical Protestants as the most authoritarian of voting blocs in the United States.
+Furthermore, the former Confederate states (i.e. "the South") showed higher levels of authoritarianism than the rest.
 Rural populations tend to be more authoritarian than urban ones.
-The authoritarianism levels of these demographics were assessed with four items that appeared in the American National Election Studies:
+People who preferred simple problems to complex ones, had less formal education, and those scoring lower in political knowledge also tended to score higher in authoritarianism.
+The authoritarianism levels of these demographics were assessed with four items that appeared in the 2004 American National Election Studies survey: